galakin/MagicScript/README.md

 In alternative you can provide a `.yaml` file with your desired configuration

 If you need any help you could use the `--help` command

+### Command Line Options
+`--cleanup`: start the linked Database cleanup process that remove and merge old items that are not needed anymore. by default this process don't consider items younger than 3 month

 ## Usage
 Simply execute the `main.py` file with Pythone
 ```